MaGetzUb/Link-Launcher/README.md

 2. Then create associations.json and fill the structure, read section 3.

-3. Run the linklauncher.reg (on your own responsibility) to register LinkLauncher as one of your default web browsers.
+3. Run the register_linklauncher.bat under Windows folder as administrator (on your own responsibility) to register LinkLauncher as one of your default web browsers.

 ### 3. associations.json
 The associations.json is structured like this: